YashGupta2106/LearnForge/README.md

 Video Creation: Convert PowerPoint slides into images and create a synchronized video using the moviepy library.

 MCQ Test: Generate multiple-choice questions (MCQs) for testing knowledge on the topic.

+PDF Generation: Generate detailed explanation and example and stores it to local disk as a PDF for in depth learning.

 Technologies Used
 Python